Norvir (Ritonavir)

 What Is Norvir Used For?

-Norvir contains the active ingredient ritonavir and is specifically designed to treat HIV infection, the virus that causes AIDS.
+Norvir contains ritonavir and is specifically designed to treat HIV infection, the virus that causes AIDS.
+This medication must be taken with other HIV medicines as part of combination therapy.

 Primary Uses

-Norvir is used to treat HIV (Human Immunodeficiency Virus) infection.
-It must be taken with other medicines as part of combination therapy to effectively treat HIV infection.
+Norvir is used to treat HIV (Human Immunodeficiency Virus) infection, which is the virus that causes AIDS.
+It works as part of combination therapy with other HIV medications.

 How It Works

-Important: Norvir needs to be taken with other medicines to treat HIV infection – it is not used alone.
+Important: Norvir must be taken with other medicines to treat HIV infection – it cannot be used alone.

 How to Take Norvir